mbzuai-nlp/ArTST/README.md

 Please use [fairseq-preprocess](https://fairseq.readthedocs.io/en/latest/command_line_tools.html#fairseq-preprocess) to generate the index and bin files for the text data.
 We use sentencepiece to pre-process the text, we've provided our SPM models and [dictionary](./main/dict.txt) in this repo.
 You need to use the SPM model to process the text and then use [fairseq-preprocess](https://fairseq.readthedocs.io/en/latest/command_line_tools.html#fairseq-preprocess) with the provided dictionary to get the index and bin files.
 Note that after SPM processes sentences, the resulting text should have individual characters separated by space.

 For Finetuning, a simple text file containing corresponding texts on each line suffices.
-See [here](.main/ASR/labels/ASC/).
+See [here](.main/ASR/labels/ASC/) for sample manifest.

 ## Training